venkatbalakumar2405/bcs/Day_21/notes.md

 -props is an object data type ex name is key and the corresponding value will be allocated -props.name -to access the value in the object
 - const {name}= props like object destructuring using in parameter itself passing
+- object destructuring involves key ,value pair array destructuring uses the order
+- interpolation supports expression,expression returns a value
+- span is for bold
+- semantic elements are called as div,class
+# react fragments
+-jsx rule returns only one parent element
+- by default 1 column layout is grid